falcosecurity/charts/falcosidekick/README.md

 > **Tip**: List all releases using `helm list`, a release is a name used to track a specific deployment

+## Minumiun Kubernetes version

+The minimum Kubernetes version required is 1.17.x

 ## Uninstalling the Chart

 To uninstall the `falcosidekick` deployment: